-2) CUTTING THE PANEL TO AVOID OBSTRUCTIONS
+CUTTING THE PANEL TO AVOID OBSTRUCTIONS

 Wherever possible, cutting into the panel should be avoided.
-This is because the panel is polyurethane finished to give maximum water protection.
-If the seal is broken by cutting the panel, it will ultimately weaken the panel's defence against water.
+This is because the panel is finished to give maximum water protection.
+If the seal is broken, by cutting the panel, it will ultimately weaken the panel's defence against water, which will result in the panel blowing.

-If cuts in the panel are essential (to allow for pipe runs etc.) then the following steps must be taken:
+If cuts in the panel are essential (to allow for pipe runs etc.) then the following steps must be taken to prevent the panel from blowing:

-1. To prevent surface splinters, score the section to be cut with a sharp knife before cutting.

-2. Use a fine tooth, cross cut saw.

-3. It is essential that all freshly exposed timber is re-sealed using a varnish.
+- A. To prevent surface splinters, score the section to be cut with a sharp knife before cutting. - B. Use a fine tooth, cross cut saw. - C. It is essential that all freshly exposed MDF is re-sealed using a varnish.
 Failure to re-seal timber may result in water penetrating the panel and damaging it.
-Failure to re-seal will also invalidate the product warranty.

-4. If the cut area is in a location that is likely to be regularly splashed then it should also be sealed with silicone to prevent water seeping onto the cut and re varnished surface
+Failure to re-seal will also invalidate the product warranty. - D. If the cut area is in a location that is likely to be regularly splashed then it should also be sealed with silicone to prevent water seeping onto the cut and re varnished surface.